KS Real Estate Commission

 Company Change

-Submit the REC-400, Company Name/Contact Info Change form.
 The Commission may deny your request if a real estate company with the same name or similar already exists in your proposed company's marketing area.
 Note: Branch office names cannot be changed; trade names cannot be added to branch offices.

-Submit REC-440, Close Company form.
-Additional forms may be required depending on company affiliation changes.
 Closing an office will result in deactivation of any affiliated licensees whose licenses are not associated with another company.

-Login to MyLicense E-gov as your company and select "Affiliation Change" on the menu.
+Login to the Public Portal, select MY RECORDS then click "UPDATE RECORD" next to the Company or Branch record.
+Select SUPERVISING BROKER CHANGE and click "CONTINUE". on the menu.
 Follow the instructions to select a new supervising broker.
 Once submitted, the request will be held until the new broker logs into their account and approves it.
 Alternatively, submit the REC-450, Change Supervising Broker form.
-If there are any restricted licensees on the roster, the new broker must submit the Broker Acknowledgement Letter for each of them.

 Company Information